jthomerson/dotfiles/README.md

         commits that we initially put into the feature branch before the code review; we only want our tickets referencing commits that land in the official branches that are hosted on the origin.
-Basically, if you want a separate origin, you can put the (numeric) group ID of the group that has your fork, and the script will look for another repo that shares the same name as the official origin repo within the "developGroup" group, and if it's found, it will add a `develop` origin for that repo in addition to the standard `origin` origin.
+Basically, if you want a separate origin, you can put the group ID or name of the group that has your fork, and the script will look for another repo that shares the same name as the official origin repo within the "developGroup" group, and if it's found, it will add a `develop` origin for that repo in addition to the standard `origin` origin.
 Confused?
 Great; just leave this